MITLibraries/geo-harvester/README.md

   -s, --sqs-topic-name TEXT  SQS topic name with messages capturing zip file
                              modifications.
 Defaults to env var
+                             GEOHARVESTER_SQS_TOPIC_NAME if set.  [required] --skip-sqs-check           If set, will skip confirming that the SQS is empty for 'full' harvest.
-                             GEOHARVESTER_SQS_TOPIC_NAME if set.  [required] -h, --help                 Show this message and exit.
+  -h, --help                 Show this message and exit.
 ```